Commentary|Videos|September 11, 2025

 Enhancing Gene Therapy Safety for Duchenne Through New Recommendations: Barry Byrne, MD, PhD

-The chief medical advisor at the Muscular Dystrophy Association spoke on the specific safety considerations clinicians should take when prescribing and administering gene therapy for patients with Duchenne muscular dystrophy.
+The chief medical adviser at the Muscular Dystrophy Association spoke about the specific safety considerations clinicians should take when prescribing and administering gene therapy for patients with Duchenne muscular dystrophy.
 [WATCH TIME: 3 minutes]

 WATCH TIME: 3 minutes

-"The number one takeaway is that we must ensure safety—only by closely monitoring and managing immune-related events can we fully realize the benefits gene therapy offers patients with Duchenne."
+"The No. 1 takeaway is that we must ensure safety.
+Only by closely monitoring and managing immune-related events can we fully realize the benefits gene therapy offers patients with Duchenne."

-Following the publication of these new guidelines, NeurologyLive® sat down with senior author Barry Byrne, MD, PhD, to discuss some of the topline considerations clinicians should take away, as well as how to apply them to clinical practice.
-Byrne, who serves as a chief medical advisor to the MDA, outlined the standard protocols for monitoring adverse events related to gene therapies, highlighting the importance of weekly liver function testing and the potential role of adjunctive agents like rapamycin to mitigate risks and possibly improve therapeutic efficacy.
+Following the publication of these new guidelines, NeurologyLive® sat down with senior author Barry Byrne, MD, PhD, to discuss some of the top-line considerations clinicians should take away and how to apply them to clinical practice.
+Byrne, a chief medical adviser to the MDA, outlined the standard protocols for monitoring adverse events related to gene therapies, highlighting the importance of weekly liver function testing and the potential role of adjunctive agents like rapamycin to mitigate risks and improve therapeutic efficacy.

 Click here to view the 2025 consensus recommendations and considerations published in Neuromuscular Disorders.